Board of Directors

 Vicki’s career focused on business and the arts, where she started regular audio guide services to describe exhibits for visitors to public art galleries, museums and tourist sites throughout Australia and New Zealand.
 Subsequently Vicki ran her own arts consultancy and became a Regional Museum Advisor to local government before ‘retiring’ to rural Eureka.
 She has an extensive voluntary background, serving on many community arts and environment boards including community radio station 2MBS-FM, the Women’s College Foundation Sydney University, The Wilderness Society Newcastle, Art Gallery Society of NSW, Geneethics Sydney, NORPA and more.
 In response to the threat of climate change, Vicki founded Climate Action Newcastle to empower the community.
 She continues her climate work by encouraging businesses to install solar through her non-profit campaign 100 Go Solar and, with others, helping to finance commercial installations.
 As a founding director and chair of Zero Emissions Byron Limited Vicki brings skills in governance, business and strategic planning, donor and fundraising programs, writing and marketing to the Board.

 Craig is the Founder and CEO of Redgum Projects, a local Byron Bay Sustainability and Climate Change consulting business.
 In this capacity, Craig works with corporations and individuals on strategy and project management relating to energy efficiency, climate change, renewable energy and sustainable investment, Australia wide.
 He looks to apply his experience in Project Finance, Financial Services and Financial Markets to ecologically sustainable development.
 Craig was previously a Director in Sustainability and Climate Change team at Pricewaterhouse Coopers Australia, a Commercial Development Manager in the Global Energy Solutions team at Johnson Controls, and an Associate Director at the Clean Energy Finance Corporation.
 Prior to this Craig worked in the IT and Financial Services industries in Sydney and London.
 Craig is currently a Director and Board member of Zero Emissions Byron Limited, the Byron Shire’s zero emissions strategy working group.
 Craig’s work in this space is centred on a synthesis of a wide range of external subject matter experts to enable informed and practical sustainability solutions for today.
-A resident of Myocum, he and his partner have two children.
+A resident of Myocum, he and his partner have three young sons.

 Giles Parkinson is founder and editor of Reneweconomy.com.au, Australia’s leading website on clean technology and climate issues.
 A journalist of 30 years’ experience now living in Coorabell, he is a former Business Editor and Deputy Editor of the Australian Financial Review, a columnist for The Bulletin magazine and The Australian, and the former editor of Climate Spectator.